4Soft-de/harness-model/README.md

 ## Contributing
 We appreciate if you like to contribute to our project!
 Please make sure to base your branch off of our [develop branch](https://github.com/4Soft-de/vec-model/tree/develop) and create your PR into that same branch.
 We will reject any PRs not following that or if the feature is already worked on.

-And please read our detailed [Contribution Guidelines](https://github.com/4Soft-de/vec-model/blob/develop/.github/CONTRIBUTING.md) for more information, for example code style, formatter, etc.
+Please read our detailed [Contribution Guidelines](https://github.com/4Soft-de/vec-model/blob/develop/.github/CONTRIBUTING.md) for more information, for example code style, formatter, etc.